aspirepress/.github/profile/README.md

 ### The Problem

-In the fall of 2024, the WordPress community has come to the realization that every WordPress-powered website has a single point of failure.
+In the fall of 2024, the WordPress community came to the realization that every WordPress-powered website has a single point of failure.
 That single point of failure creates a risk for security, reliability, and credibility for the entire ecosystem.
 Further, that single point of failure could be leveraged to distribute malware or damage the community as a whole.

 ### The Vision